This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 - At Woodhuish see the recently renovated 19th-century cider press, where there is also an organic farm with traditional breeds, such as North Devon cattle and Hebridean sheep

-If you're looking to avoid the crowds at the beach this summer, why not check out the secluded coves of Mansands and Scabbacombe?
+If you're looking to avoid the crowds at the beach while the weather is still lovely, why not check out the secluded coves of Mansands and Scabbacombe?
 Both are perfect for swimming and rock pooling, and the beautiful walks that lead to them make the experience complete.